To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - There are approximately 3,500 animal shelters in the U.S., which means roughly 9,450,000 to 9,632,000 pets are euthanized every year in the U.S.

-Fetch offers lost pet coverage with all policies that have a $15,000 annual limit or more.
-For these customers, they include advertising costs, a reward for a stolen or lost pet, and reimbursement for the amount you paid for your pet if they are stolen or goes missing and aren’t found.
+- Fetch offers lost pet coverage with policies with a $15,000 annual limit or more.
+These customers include advertising costs, a reward for a stolen or lost pet, and reimbursement for the amount you paid for your pet if it is stolen, goes missing or isn’t found.